ACTIVITIES AND ADVENTURES IN OUR AREA:

 Located halfway between Nanaimo and Ladysmith - 10 minutes, either way - Amberwood is in an ideal location for many activities in the mid-Vancouver Island area.
 Lakes, the ocean, and the Gulf Islands are all nearby, and for business travelers we are close to the Trans Canada Highway, ferries and the Nanaimo airport.

 Activities on Our Property

-If you love swimming, there is no better way to spend a hot summer day than down at the river – all our guests agree it’s the best “swimming hole” they’ve been to.
+If you love swimming, there is no better way to spend a hot summer day than down at the river - all our guests agree it's the best swimming hole they've been to.
 Once you make it down the 123 cedar stairs and landings (yes, 123!) you can choose to sit on a beach beside a huge deep pool, or on the rocks by a bit of current that will take you via deep pools through a canyon.
-It’s quiet, private and absolutely gorgeous – crisp, clean water that is surprisingly warm – more like the temperature of a lake, than a river.
-Bring river shoes if you have them….
+It's quiet, private and absolutely gorgeous - crisp, clean water that is surprisingly warm - more like the temperature of a lake, than a river.
+Bring river shoes if you have them!

-Our favourite thing to do each summer is a river “float” - it takes about an hour and a half, and is a lazy float, in inner tubes or an inflatable boat, down the river.
+Our favourite thing to do each summer is a river float - it takes about an hour and a half, and is a lazy float, in inner tubes or an inflatable boat, down the river.
 Near the end, you can float in the water and watch jumpers at the Bungy Zone, then carry on to a spot by the highway where we can pick you up (as long as advance arrangements are made).

-There are a variety of great local courses to choose from – it’s why we live on the West Coast!
-There are 19 courses within an hour’s drive of Nanaimo, and 3 courses are within 10 minutes of Amberwood on the River B&B:
+There are a variety of great local courses to choose from - that's why we live on the West Coast!
+There are 19 courses within an hour's drive of Nanaimo, and 3 courses are within 10 minutes of Amberwood on the River B&B:

 - Eagle Quest at Fiddlers Green: a 9 hole public course (5 minutes away).